bioinforepos/bioinforepos/README.md

 ## About

-Any time one of the users/organizations in the watchlist below creates a new GitHub repository [@BioinfoRepos](https://twitter.com/BioinfoRepos) will Tweet about it:
+Any time one of the users/organizations in the watchlist below creates a new GitHub repository, [@BioinfoRepos](https://twitter.com/BioinfoRepos) will Tweet about it:

 `{{RepositoryName}} from {{OwnerUsername}}: {{RepositoryURL}} {{RepositoryDescription}}`